 LastPass and many other password keepers will even warn you to change passwords if a password is used on more than one site.

 Old Rules to Make “Secure” Passwords Are Too Easy to Guess

 The rules we’ve been told by technical support people for decades, make passwords that are not secure any more.
 The main reason is simple: there is software that can make billions of guesses of your password per minute, and hackers using it know all the “clever” rules people come up with for making passwords.

 The rules we’ve been taught for years that should make a secure password, aren’t good enough.
 Those rules actually limit the possible passwords a hacker’s software would have to check.
 For example, the “word plus number plus punctuation” rule makes a password that is basically as easy to guess as a three-letter password; the word is in the dictionary, plus about 100 characters for all letters and punctuation, twice).
 Hackers know all the “substitute a number instead of a vowel” rules too, such as “3 for m or 0 for o (zero for oh)”, and that is easier for computers to check than it is for you to remember.

-Even 8 character random passwords can be guessed in under a day, if they are looking for Your password.
+Even 8 character random passwords can be guessed in under a day, if they are looking for Your password and have stolen the website’s database.
 While most hackers are looking for the easy targets on a website, you need a password that can’t be guessed during your lifetime!

 Making Secure Passwords You Can Remember

 You have to remember your password keeper’s master password.
 Forget it and all your other passwords are encrypted in a way that can not be broken (unless of course your master password is so weak it can be guessed by password cracking software).

 The comments on the original correct horse battery staple page point out that if all four words you pick are in the 5,000 most popular English words, then you should calculate the time it takes the password software to go through 625,000,000,000,000 (5000 x 5000 x 5000 x 5000) combinations.